How to Be a Good Wife: Plot

-Set on the historical background of the 1968 student riots in Paris, the plot is located in Van der Beck’s School of Housekeeping and Good Manners in Alsace, in one of the many schools meant for young women in France of that time, to teach them housekeeping, good manners, and, generally, how to be a good wife to a man.
+Set on the historical background of the 1968 student riots in Paris, the plot is located in Van der Beck's School of Housekeeping and Good Manners in Alsace, in one of the many schools meant for young women in France of that time, to teach them housekeeping, good manners, and, generally, how to be a good wife to a man.

-In the beginning of the school year, at late 1967, Paulette, the school headmistress and the other school staff, including her husband Robert, Robert's sister Gilberte and the school nun-teacher Marie-Therese check out the women coming to their school that year, and they notice that one of the women they will teach that year is red-headed, and they wonder if that will mean the year will be jinxed.
+In the beginning of the school year, in late 1967, Paulette, the school headmistress and the other school staff, including her husband Robert, Robert's sister Gilberte and the school nun-teacher Marie-Therese check out the women coming to their school that year, and they notice that one of the women they will teach that year is red-headed, and they wonder if that will mean the year will be jinxed.

 In one of the dinners, a rabbit dish cooked earlier that day by the girls is served.
-Robert chokes on the rabbit bone and dies.
+Robert chokes on a rabbit bone and dies.
 After Robert, who was in charge of the school finances, dies, his wife Paulette and the staff go through his belongings.
 Among these, they find letters which show that the place in on the brink of bankruptcy.

 Paulette and Gilberte go to speak to the bank manager to ask for a loan to save the school.
-The bank manager, André Grunvald, tells them that Robert borrowed too much already; however, he suggests to Paulette to transfer the school on her name, and get another loan.
+The bank manager, André Grunvald, tells them that Robert borrowed too much already; however, he suggests to Paulette that she transfer the school to her name, and get another loan.
 After the meeting, Gilberte leaves the meeting, and Paulette tries to leave too, when Grunvald grabs her by the hand, and asks to meet her.
 Paulette refuses and leaves the room.